SkynetLabs/skynet-webportal/README.md

 Mongo needs a couple of extra steps in order to start a secure cluster.

-* Open port 27017 to all nodes that will take part in the cluster.
+* Open port 27017 on all nodes that will take part in the cluster.
+Ideally, you would only open the port for the other nodes in the cluster.
 * Manually run an initialisation `docker run` with extra environment variables that will initialise the admin user with a password (example below).
-* Manually add a `mgkey` file under `./docker/data/mongo` with the respective secret (see Mongo's keyfile access control for details).
+* Manually add a `mgkey` file under `./docker/data/mongo` with the respective secret (see [Mongo's keyfile access control](https://docs.mongodb.com/manual/tutorial/enforce-keyfile-access-control-in-existing-replica-set/) for details).
 * During the initialisation run mentioned above, we need to make two extra steps within the container:
     * Change the ownership of `mgkey` to `mongodb:mongodb`